New Covenant Ways – BT13c

 As Christian musicians, are we going to believe what the NT says about the OT’s limited use to prepare Jews to be converted to Christ because it is palios “old, antiquated, worn-out, and now useless,” and since then we have “the One Teacher” Holy Spirit?
 Will we believe Jesus and the NT writers that they never envisioned more “NEW scriptures” because they spoke to specific people for specific reasons, like warnings and to simply build trusting-relying-faith, not create works of dogma or apologetics to be collected, especially when it turns out this idea of a New Testament was a late-coming, evolutionary fabrication over hundreds of years of powerful Catholic Church leaders trying to gain control of people, and to win arguments against the Jews and all those they label at the time as “heretics.”
 With at least 4000 significant NT textual variants and ongoing debate over what’s even supposed to be in the NT canon, not to mention the OT text and canon that is a huge ball of wax, are we going to perpetuate “traditions of the elders or fathers” of the Church just like the Jews did, which Jesus constantly criticized, and even allow the decisions of earthly kings decide what we consider authoritative?
 There is no NT discussion about writing, reading, copying, studying, teaching, or debating NT writings like the scribes and Pharisees did of the OT.
 If fact, the NT looks down on this OT practice!
 The NT emphasis is NOW on seeing and hearing Jesus’ Voice by revelation of the Holy Spirit.

 Christians are NOW the writings of God because Jesus is NOW the “living, active logos Word of God” living in Christians by the Holy Spirit.
 God writes His “only 2 commandments of trusting-relying-faith and unconditional-love” on our hearts, NOW giving us discernment between good and evil, and this is absolutely not asking us to read anything, or “that any man teach you because you have the anointing that teaches you all things, especially to meno abide/remain in Christ.”
+See A 11-21-2021 Vision about Meno abiding.
 Let’s not forget the New Covenant distinctive that “ou absolutely not in fact, me absolutely not in possibility, shall each [of God’s people] teach his neighbor (Jew or Gentile) and each his brother (family) to ‘definitively/wholly, experientially, relationally ginosko know the Lord,’ for they (His people) shall actually ALL eido mentally ‘see’ to perceive/know Me, from the least to the greatest.”
 We can’t go back to the WAY of the OT to live the NT!

 Let us not forget that the writing down God’s will was not God’s “perfect will” of coming into His presence to learn directly, but his “permissible will” because God’s people disobeyed His desire for intimate-fellowship learning.
 But Jesus says “Come to Me, take My yoke of learning upon you, and listen to My Voice” if you want to be His sheep.
 There is no reading or studying here, but direct meno connection to the Vine of Christ, all that is needed to “produce much fruit.”
 Don’t we know the radical shift that we are to “minister/serve by the means of the completely-different-in-kind-superior kainotes NEWness of the Spirit and/coupled/namely absolutely in fact NOT by the means of the paliotes old-antiquated-worn out-uselessness” of [singular] gramma writing?”
 We are supposed to be setting our minds on the things of the Spirit, not things on earth, including writings!
 We are supposed to be knowing God NOW during the Church age by eido mentally ‘seeing’ to perceive/know Him through prophetic visions and dreams per Acts 2:17-19 and many other verses.